 - Maintain a regulatory file with current and accurate records of all study documentation as required by applicable regulatory requirements.
 (See NIH Manual Chapter 1743 - Managing Federal Records, the NIH Intramural Records Retention Schedule, and the NIH Privacy Act Policy.) - The NIH PI may assign responsibility for specific aspects of the conduct of the research to appropriately qualified individuals consistent with the IRB-approved protocol and the NIH policy requirements (See Policy 300 Investigator Responsibilities.)
-However, at all times the PI retains overall responsibility for the conduct of the research and must ensure both the protocol and the research team's actions are compliant with law, regulation, and policy. - Train the study staff about how to implement the protocol (at the beginning and with each amendment as the study progresses) and maintain documentation of this training in the regulatory binder. - Include information about recruitment, and how recruiting of subjects should be conducted and responsibility for recruitment. - For research requiring signed consent (which also refers to parental permission in this document) or assent, obtain and document informed consent/assent using the current NIH IRB approved consent/assent documents.
-(See Policy 301 Informed Consent.) - Conduct research in compliance with the final IRB approved protocol, the signed agreement with the sponsor, the investigational plan, and applicable FDA regulations and submit any changes to the research (protocol or other study materials) for review and approval by the IRB prior to implementation. - o OHRP regulations at 45 CFR 46 - FDA regulations 21 CFR 50 and 21 CFR 56 and "Guidance for Industry Investigator Responsibilities" - other applicable regulations and policies that apply to the research including NIH HRPP policies - Oversee (or delegate as appropriate) the control of drugs, biologics or medical devices as required by FDA: For drugs or biologics (21 CFR 312), or for devices (21 CFR 812).
-For research with investigational devices, use of the device must be limited to subjects under the investigator's supervision
+However, at all times the PI retains overall responsibility for the conduct of the research and must ensure both the protocol and the research team's actions are compliant with law, regulation, and policy. - Train the study staff about how to implement the protocol (at the beginning and with each amendment as the study progresses) and maintain documentation of this training in the regulatory binder.

-- For research requiring signed consent (which also refers to parental permission in this document) or assent, obtain and document informed consent/assent using the current NIH IRB approved consent/assent documents.
-(See Policy 301 Informed Consent.) - Maintain adequate and accurate subject study records and documentation to demonstrate compliance with the IRB-approved protocol; changes should be traceable, should not obscure the original entry, and should be explained, if necessary (e.g., single-line through the original entry, and initialed and dated). - Ensure the subject's questions, concerns, and complaints are properly addressed and resolution documented and retained in the study record.
-Report these per Policy 104 Research Related Subject Complaints - Report research-related events per Policy 801 Reporting Research Events, Policy 802 Non-Compliance in Human Subjects Research and the Guidance: Reporting Research Events and Non-compliance. - Ensure all FDA safety reporting requirements are met as well as other required reports to the Sponsor (e.g., annual reports, final reports, and financial disclosure reports).
-(21 CFR 312.64) (See Policy 500 Research Involving Drugs, Biological, and Nutritional Products and Policy 501 Research Involving FDA Regulated Devices) - Ensure the approved data and safety monitoring plan in the IRB approved protocol is followed and documented, including timely submission of reports, as applicable, per Policy 503, Data Safety and Monitoring. - During the course of the research, updated IBs must be provided to the IRB within 7 days of receipt if the changes to the IB reflect, in the investigators judgment, an increase in risks to subjects or decrease in the acceptability of risks, or within 30 days of receipt if the changes do not adversely impact risk-benefit. - Submit Progress Report Forms for Continuing Review (CR) submissions, study closures and for institutional "check-in" required for protocols that have been determined by the IRB to not require CR.
+- Include information about recruitment, and how recruiting of subjects should be conducted and responsibility for recruitment. - For research requiring signed consent (which also refers to parental permission in this document) or assent, obtain and document informed consent/assent using the current NIH IRB approved consent/assent documents.
+(See Policy 301 Informed Consent.) - Conduct research in compliance with the final IRB approved protocol and submit any changes to the research (protocol or other study materials) for review and approval by the IRB prior to implementation. - Conduct IRB approved research in compliance with OHRP regulations at 45 CFR 46 as well as other applicable regulations and policies, including NIH HRPP policies, that apply to the research. - Maintain adequate and accurate subject study records and documentation to demonstrate compliance with the IRB-approved protocol; changes should be traceable, should not obscure the original entry, and should be explained, if necessary (e.g., single-line through the original entry, and initialed and dated). - Ensure the subject's questions, concerns, and complaints are properly addressed and resolution documented and retained in the study record.
+Report these per Policy 104 Research Related Subject Complaints. - Report research-related events per Policy 801 Reporting Research Events, Policy 802 Non-Compliance in Human Subjects Research and the Guidance: Reporting Research Events and Non-compliance. - Ensure the approved data and safety monitoring plan in the IRB approved protocol is followed and documented, including timely submission of reports, as applicable, per Policy 503, Data Safety and Monitoring. - Submit Progress Report Forms for Continuing Review (CR) submissions, study closures and for institutional "check-in" required for protocols that have been determined by the IRB to not require CR.
 For those studies requiring continuing review, ensure timely submission of the progress report (4 to 6 weeks prior to study expiration is recommended) to ensure continued IRB approval during the conduct of the study.
 If IRB approval expires, ensure all research activities are stopped, including recruitment, enrollment, interventions, interactions, and data analysis on current subjects.
-For those studies that do not require continuing review, ensuring timely submission of the Progress Report Form (within 30 days of the due date is recommended). - Cooperate with any FDA inspections must provide to the OHSRP office of Compliance and Training a copy of all FDA Form 483s issued regarding an NIH research study. - For clinical trials subject to the 2018 Common Rule, if the NIH is the only site, or in the case of multi-center research when NIH is the lead site, then the NIH PI, or the PI's Institute or Center (IC), must post one blank copy of an IRB-approved informed consent document used to enroll subjects in the research on a publicly available federal website that is established as a repository for such informed consent documents (e.g., ClinicalTrials.gov or Regulations.gov).
+For those studies that do not require continuing review, ensuring timely submission of the Progress Report Form (within 30 days of the due date is recommended). - For clinical trials subject to the 2018 Common Rule, if the NIH is the only site, or in the case of multi-center research when NIH is the lead site, then the NIH PI, or the PI's Institute or Center (IC), must post one blank copy of an IRB-approved informed consent document used to enroll subjects in the research on a publicly available federal website that is established as a repository for such informed consent documents (e.g., ClinicalTrials.gov or Regulations.gov).
 The document must be posted after the trial is